sdnewhop/grinder/README.md

 ```bash
 git clone https://github.com/sdnewhop/grinder
 ```
-6. Clone and install [TLS-Attacker](https://github.com/RUB-NDS/TLS-Attacker) (if you want to use TLS scanning features with Grinder).
+6. Clone and install [TLS-Attacker 3.0](https://github.com/RUB-NDS/TLS-Attacker/releases/tag/3.0) (if you want to use TLS scanning features with Grinder).
-7. Clone [TLS-Scanner](https://github.com/RUB-NDS/TLS-Scanner) in directory with Grinder and install it (if you want to use TLS scanning features with Grinder.
+7. Clone [TLS-Scanner 2.9](https://github.com/RUB-NDS/TLS-Scanner/releases/tag/2.9) in directory with Grinder and install it (if you want to use TLS scanning features with Grinder.
 8. Create virtual environment
 ```bash
 cd grinder